adaptableCoder/adaptableCoder/README.md

 ## 🧭 About Me

 I'm currently exploring **embedded systems**, **digital/analog electronics**, and **software development**.
-I learn best by building from scratch—deconstructing systems and reconstructing them to understand how things truly work.
+I learn best by building from scratch - deconstructing systems and reconstructing them to understand how things truly work.

 - 🎓 Undergrad at a Tier-1 Engineering Institute
 - ⚡ Focused on building circuit-level and microcontroller-based projects